mvolkmann/blog/src/smalltalk/41-morphic.md

   and a value of 0.5 centers.

-- `layoutSpec`: an optional `LayoutSpec` object that specifies how to layout children on the off axis (opposite of `direction`) using instance variables like `offAxisEdgeWeight`
+- `layoutSpec`: an optional `LayoutSpec` object that specifies how to layout this `LayoutMorph` within its parent, not how to layout the submorphs.

 Practically any layout can be achieved by nesting instances of this class.